What do hedgehogs, foxes, frogs and birds have in common?

 So, what exactly does Godin mean by that?
 Epstein unpacks the idea:

-“Persevering through difficulty is a competitive advantage for any traveller of a long road, but he suggested that knowing when to quit is such a big strategic advantage that every single person, before undertaking an endeavor, should enumerate conditions under which they should quit.
-The important trick, he said, is staying attuned to whether switching is simply a failure of perseverance, or astute recognition that better matches are available.”
+The important trick, he said, is staying attuned to whether switching is simply a failure of perseverance, or astute recognition that better matches are available.

 In a specialised world, then, it’s best to be an integrator fox who knows when to quit.
 Got it!
-But where on earth do the frogs and birds come into it?!
+But where on earth do the birds and frogs come into it?!

 To explain this point, Epstein refers to the work of eminent physicist and mathematician, Freeman Dyson.

-Dyson argued we need both ‘focused frogs’ and ‘visionary birds’ to succeed.
-Writing in 2009, Dyson explained:
+Dyson argued we need both "visionary birds" and "focused frogs" to succeed.
+Writing in 2009, he explained:

 And so, the Game Boy was born.
-Epstein writes:
+Epstein writes, balancing disdain and disbelief:

-Ask anyone what the must-have toy of the late-80s and early-90s was, and I’m confident that grey rectangular block with pink buttons will come out on top.
+But forget Sega and Atari.
+Ask anyone what the must-have toy of the late '80s and early '90s was, and I’m confident that grey rectangular block with pink buttons would top the list.
 Having sold 118.7 million units, it was far and away the most successful console of the 20th century.
+Epstein explains why:

 And thank God he did!
 My life today might look a whole lot different had my interest in computers not been piqued by Nintendo during my formative years.
 You wouldn’t be reading this article now, that’s for sure!